lee-zhg/intro-machine-learning/ModelBuild-Code.md

    ![Add Notebook](docs/images/newnotebook.png)

 1. Choose new notebook `From File`.
-Give your notebook a name and choose the notebook file from the downloaded repository (`dsai_machinelearning/notebooks/sparkmodel.ipynb`).
+Give your notebook a name and choose the notebook file from the downloaded repository (`intro-machine-learning/notebooks/sparkmodel.ipynb`).

-1. For `Runtime`be sure to select the one with Spark and Python 3.5, then click `Create Notebook`.
+1. For `Runtime`be sure to select the one with `Default Spark Python 3.6 XS`, then click `Create Notebook`.

    ![Runtime](docs/images/notebookfromfile.png)

 1. The notebook will load, use the instructions in the notebook by running through the cells.
-Click the `(►) Run` button to start stepping through the notebook. **Important** when the code in a cell is still running, the label to the left changes to **In [\*]**.
+Click the `(►) Run` button to start stepping through the notebook.

+>> **Important** when the code in a cell is still running, the label to the left changes to **In [\*]**.
 Do **not** continue to the next cell until the code is finished running.

 ## [Optional] Step 4: Test the Model